grover/homebridge-ranger/docs/warnings.md

 I'd strongly encourage you to run this on a dedicated Raspberry Pi Zero W and not share the Homebridge instance with other plugins.
 You could always run multiple homebridge instances on the same system and they'll not affect each other.

+### Retain the the attribute database

+This plugin writes an [attribute database](pairing/attribute-database.md), periodically, which contains data about the provided services and the pairing keys to your accessory.
+If those get lost for one reason or the other you'll have to manually reset the accessory to factory settings to pair it again.

 Continue to [Requirements](requirements.md)